ajkavanagh/vimwiki-publishing-system/docs/07-What-to-do-with-Routes.md

 ## Permalinks

 Hugo, that other program, appears to generate pages according to the date.
-In order that we can 'fix' pages; we'll add a `permalink` to the head which allows the `route` to select the template / section that the page goes in, but the `permalink` (if present) forces where the page sits.
+In order that we can 'fix' pages; we'll add a `Permalink` to the head which allows the `route` to select the template / section that the page goes in, but the `Permalink` (if present) forces where the page sits.
 We'll have to check that permalinks don't clash with routes (which also generate links), etc.

 This is simply that if we move a page physically, but we've already published